szdowk/vinsa1060plus-driver-all-in-one/README.md

 * Allow the Graphics App (e.g. Gimp, Scribus, Pix, Inkscape etc. ) to make use of the "pressure sensitivity" measurement.
 I think the issue lies with  `vpen.write(ecodes.EV_KEY, ecodes.BTN_TOUCH, 0)`  and  `ecodes.BTN_MOUSE` conflict.  `BTN_TOUCH` does not execute event, while  `BTN_MOUSE` does. ???

 * Use its linear Z-axis "pressure sensitivity" measurements and map it to a non-linear function (maybe bezzier-curve) that simulates more natural pen strokes. :)

+* Is there a way with [pyUSB transfer bytecode]() to the VINSA1060plus T501 microcontroller that can enable one to skip the `./10moons-probe` code execution ?!?!

 # Useful references